titanbender/titanbender.github.io/README.md

 ## Structure

 Inside the data folder is our JSON files for assignment 2A and 2B.
-The Index file includes our D3 visualizations
+The Index.html file includes our D3 visualizations.
+This file can be viewed here https://titanbender.github.io/.
-The ipynb file is a python script used to filter and prepare our JSON data
+Finally,the ipynb file is the python script used to filter and prepare our JSON data

-The final implementation can be viewed here: https://titanbender.github.io/